How many courses does CLF Post 16 offer?

 What is the admissions criteria?

-- Academic/Vocational.
-Students study three subjects, which are a combination of academic and vocational subjects.
-Students require five GCSEs at grades 5 – 9 as well as specific entry requirements for each individual subject, which are outlined on every course page.
+- Academic/Vocational Study.
+Students study three subjects, which are a combination of academic (A level) and vocational subjects (BTEC/Cam Tech).
+Additional requirements for each individual subject, are outlined on the course pages.

 How many students study at CLF Post 16?